 I hope you’ve watched that video, otherwise some of the rest of this post might not make sense.
 Based on that video, I’m going to make 4 recommendations for figuring out how to take positive action, no matter what it is.

 1. Look at your main goal and figure out how to break it into small incremental, achievable actions.

 Things often seem daunting when you’re looking at the ultimate goal and start thinking “wow, that’s going to take a lot of work”.
 Goals take work; that’s life!
 However, very few real, long term goals, can be done in a day.
 They take planning, and then step by step actions.

 Think of building a house.
 In most areas of the country (probably all over the world), it starts with clearing the land.
-Then a big hole is dug and fashioned into a basement (not all homes in the south have basements; just go with it), which also allows for configuring the plumbing.
+Then a big hole is dug and fashioned into a basement (I’ve learned that not all homes in the south have basements; just go with it), which also allows for configuring the plumbing.
 Then you cement the basement.
 Then you build the frame of the house, which includes a roof.
 Next come the outer walls.
 Once that’s done, for most everyone else you see a house.
 However, a lot more work has to be done inside; bedrooms, living room, bathrooms, etc. But now it’s easier to get to because the workers are protected from the elements and it’s only about style, not the necessities as much (yes, even considering bathrooms).

 All of these things are done in increments, and I left a lot of stuff out.
 Still, if it’s your house, you start to swell with excitement with each new addition; think of your goals that way.